Valentine’s Day is a big deal. Here’s how to get it right.

 You will ruin Valentine’s Day in a snap when you allow your expectations about “what you deserve” to become more important than the feelings of the person you are in a relationship with.
 If you’re hoping for some grand gesture on Valentine’s Day and your partner shows up with a potted orchid from the grocery store, you are in vulnerable territory already.

 But when you start comparing your flower to your best friend’s trip to Greece and entertain thoughts like “I’m not loved as much as …” or “This means they don’t care….” you’re going to feel entitled to be mean because you’re feeling hurt.
-If you act on those feelings you’ll have a horrible day, your will partner feel like crap, and it could take you both until Easter to recover.
+If you act on those feelings you’ll have a horrible day, your partner will feel like crap, and it could take you both until Easter to recover.

 Also, put this into perspective.
 I’d encourage you to focus on your partner’s daily expressions of love for you, rather than getting hung up on one day.
 Because when you focus on the the fact that you have not scraped the ice off your own windshield or cleaned a litter box (or a toilet) in six years, and that they are always there for you when you’re having a hard day, your little orchid will seem like a cherry on top of a big bowl of awesomeness.